 Vietnam is a fantastic place for a holiday.
-With chaotic cities, peaceful countryside and picture perfect beaches – there is something for everyone.
+With chaotic cities, peaceful countrysides and picture perfect beaches – there is something for everyone.

-Hopefully, the information in this post will help you planning a trip to Vietnam in no time.
+Hopefully the information in this post will help you start planning that perfect itinerary to Vietnam.

-So here goes – starting in the North of Vietnam and ending in the South: Remember these destinations when you are thinking of where to go in Vietnam.
+So here goes – starting int he North of Vietnam and ending in the South:

-After the craziness of Hanoi, it was a relief to get out into the countryside and enjoy the things to do in Sapa.
+After the craziness of Hanoi, it was a relief to get out into the countryside and enjoy Sapa.
 The scenery is just spectacular and meeting the Hmong hill tribe people was a pleasure.

-What to do in Sapa?
-Well people predominantly visit the area for one of the Sapa trekking tours, although we also went to the colourful Hac Ba markets.
-As it is inhabited by the hill tribes, the culture is different too much of Vietnam.
+Sapa is predominantly an area for trekking, although we also went to the colourful Hac Ba markets.
+As it is inhabited by the hill tribes, the culture is different to much of Vietnam.
 I wholeheartedly recommend Sapa Sisters if you are looking for a guide, accommodation, transport etc. Everything they do is tailored to individual requirements and the benefits all go to the local community.

-There are many different forms of accommodation in Sapa, to truly immerse yourself in the experience, I suggest a Sapa homestay.
-If you book one of the Sapa tours you will have your accommodation arranged, as we did as part of our two-day package and was very comfortable.
+There are many different forms of accommodation available but to truly immerse yourself in the experience I suggest a home stay.
+For us, it was arranged as part of our two-day package and was very comfortable.
 We were provided with a delicious traditional dinner and interaction with the family before falling into bed exhausted after the early morning and day of walking.

-We spent two days in Sapa, but felt we could have stayed at least one more day and spent some more time exploring the Sapa town as well as the countryside.
+We spent two days and one night in the region, but felt we could have stayed at least one more day and spent some more time exploring the town of Sapa as well as the countryside.